Prescription Medications and DUI: When Legal Drugs Lead to Criminal Charges

 What Is Expungement?

 In simple terms, expungement is the legal process of deleting or destroying your criminal record.
 This process aims to give opportunities to people who committed a crime in the past.
+As this process permanently erases your criminal charge from your history, it follows strict guidelines, and only a few cases are allowed for expungement in Pennsylvania.

 Cases Allowed For Expungement In Pennsylvania